thewca/wca-regulations/wca-regulations.md

     - B1b) The competitor supplies his own blindfold.
 - B2) Starting the attempt:
     - B2a) The judge resets the timer(s) and asks "READY?" as in [Regulation A3b1](regulations:regulation:A3b1).
-    - B2b) The competitor starts the attempt by confirms his readiness and placing his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
+    - B2b) The competitor starts the attempt by confirming his readiness and placing his hands on the elevated sensor unit of the Stackmat, with his fingers touching the sensors and palms down.
 Penalty: time penalty (+2 seconds).
     - B2c) The competitor must have no physical contact with the puzzle before the beginning of the attempt.
 Penalty: time penalty (+2 seconds).
     - B2d) The competitor starts the attempt by removing his hands from the timer, thus starting the timer (and also starting the solve).
         - B2d1) The competitor removes the cover from the puzzle after starting the timer.